Markquis Nowell

-Markquis Morris Nowell (born December 25, 1999) is an American college basketball player for the Kansas State Wildcats of the Big 12 Conference.
-He previously played for the Little Rock Trojans.
+Markquis Morris Nowell (born December 25, 1999) is an American professional basketball player for Baskonia of the Spanish Liga ACB and the EuroLeague.
+He played college basketball for the Kansas State Wildcats, and previously the Little Rock Trojans.
+He holds the Division I NCAA Tournament single-game assists record, with 19 vs. Michigan State in the 2023 Sweet Sixteen.

 High school career

-Nowell began his high school career at The legendary basketball powerhouse, St. Anthony High School in Jersey City, NJ under Hall Of Fame Coach Bob Hurley Sr. After receiving minimum playing time after his freshman year he decided to transfer schools to Bishop Loughlin Memorial High School for his sophomore and junior year, playing alongside Julian and Justin Champagnie.
+Nowell began his high school career at St. Anthony High School in Jersey City, New Jersey, under Hall Of Fame Coach Bob Hurley Sr. After receiving minimum playing time after his freshman year he decided to transfer schools to Bishop Loughlin Memorial High School for his sophomore and junior year, playing alongside Julian and Justin Champagnie.
 Nowell averaged 19.9 points and 8.1 assists per game as a junior.
 He transferred to The Patrick School for his senior season and averaged 10.9 points per game despite missing a month with injuries.
 He received no Division 1 offers out of high school before getting a look from Little Rock.